Woman who allegedly spat at KFC employee charged in court

-SINGAPORE - A woman who allegedly pulled down her mask and spat at an employee at a KFC outlet was charged in court on Wednesday (June 10).
+A woman who allegedly pulled down her mask and spat at an employee at a KFC outlet was charged in court yesterday.

 Court documents said that on April 22, Lin, who also hurled verbal abuse at KFC employee Beniga Analou Gomez in Nex mall, had shouted: "Wait for you to die, wait for your whole family to die."

-Police had earlier said that the woman was unhappy after she was told by Ms Gomez to wait for her order.
-They had arrested Lin on April 24 after investigations.
+The police had earlier said the woman was unhappy after she was told by Ms Gomez to wait for her food order.
+They arrested Lin on April 24 after investigations.

 Lin's case has been adjourned for a pre-trial conference on July 1.